ZDDduesseldorf/HandScanAI/README.md

    The estimated values and confidence levels are displayed in the frontend, along with reference images of similar hands.

 5. **Feedback Loop**
    Users can confirm or correct the results.
-If corrected, the image and metadata are stored, and the corresponding embedding is added to the vector database, improving the model over time.
+Then the image and metadata are stored, and the corresponding embedding is added to the vector database, improving the model over time.

 ## System Architecture